AyeCode/userswp/readme.txt

 * Settings for Author Box - ADDED
 * Replace author link with the profile page - CHANGED
 * Setting to disable author link replaced with the profile page - ADDED
+* Allow fieldset to display in profile own tab - FIXED

 = 1.0.23 =
 * UWP Login widget breaks page for logged in users - FIXED